score-spec/docs/content/en/docs/examples/nginx.md

 ## 1. `score.yaml`

-Open your IDE and paste in the following `score.yaml` file, which describes a simple web server that queries a PostgreSQL database on each request and is exposed via a DNS.
-The demo code can be found [here](https://github.com/score-spec/sample-score-app).
+Open your IDE and paste in the following `score.yaml` file, which describes a simple web server that is exposed via a DNS.
+The demo code can be found [here](https://github.com/mathieu-benoit/nginx-score-demo).

 ```yaml
 apiVersion: score.dev/v1b1